Norudah/motorcycle-exchange/README.md

 - [x] All the user features
 - [x] Manage chatrooms
 - [ ] Accept / Refuse requests from users
+- [x] Dispatch commercial message to all connecter users

 ## Usefull commands :